silverbullet1/samudra/README.md

 • One of the few teams working on AUV in India. <br>

-• Cheap and incubation period of only two months.<br>
+• Cheap and efficient cost management with minimum compensation of performance.<br>

 <b>Why AUV??</b>